 Will extreme cold improve your ability to tolerate force?

-Whist it’s very good at increasing range of motion, it does nothing to improve your body’s ability to tolerate force which we know is the fundamental issue and how we’re assessing it’s value.
+Whist it’s very good at increasing range of motion, it does nothing to improve your body’s ability to tolerate force, which we know is the fundamental issue.

 An alternative approach.